 (c) So that I couldn't be accused of distorting what he had said.

-Incidentally, I have now decided to post much shorter replies to TFB in order to (a) Increase the probability of him reading them and, consequently, to (b) decrease the likelihood of having to explain the same things to him over and over, as had been the case up to now -- since he still refuses to read my longer replies, even though he expects his viewers to listen to his voice droning on and on, often incoherently, for an hour!
+Incidentally, I have now decided to post much shorter replies to TFB in order to (a) Increase the probability of him reading them and, consequently, (b) decrease the likelihood of having to explain the same things to him over and over, as had been the case up to now -- since he still refuses to read my longer replies, even though he expects his viewers to listen to his voice droning on and on, often incoherently, for an hour!

 Stop Press: TFB Agrees With Two Trotskyist 'Wreckers'!

-TFB now turns to another section of my brief response to an earlier comment of his, first of all quoting a sentence from a longer passage from Woods and Grant (1995), the authors of which are prominent Trotskyists:
+TFB now turns to another section of my brief response to an earlier comment of his, first of all quoting a sentence from a longer passage from Woods and Grant (1995), the authors of which are leading Trotskyists: